Updated: March 3, 2025

 Expertise in the market

 An experienced real estate agency in Porto will have access to an updated real estate market database.
-Plus, if you’re planning to buy a property and rent it out, the real estate service will save you a lot of hassle and help you find the perfect property for investment.
-An experienced agency or buyer’s agent team such as Goldcrest will make the property transactions a more straightforward process and ensure that all aspects of the purchase are in line with Portuguese real estate law.
-Buyer’s agents present insight and services that can save you money in the long run.
-You may get a better deal on exclusive deal on luxury real estate options than another property company may not have access to.
+Plus, if you’re planning to buy a property and rent it out, the real estate service will save you a lot of hassle and help you find the perfect property for a Porto real estate investment.

 Personalized property matching

-Real estate services will be your trusted support system throughout the process until you finally settle down on the best option for your lifestyle.
-A business like a buyer’s agent will give you access to exclusive properties and in-person viewings.
-In case you have still not decided on where to buy properties in Porto, you can start creating your own checklist like:
+Real estate services will be your trusted support system throughout the process until you finally settle on the best option for your lifestyle.
+A buyer’s agent will give you access to exclusive properties you may not find in the fragmented market online and will be able to set up in-person viewings on your behalf.
+They will also be able to assist with negotiations.

 • If you’d prefer a beach house in Porto or not?